-London drivers race to reinsure taxis
+Cab drivers race to renew insurance

-Alpha collapse: London cab drivers race to reinsure
+Alpha collapse: London cab drivers race to renew insurance

 Thousands of London taxi and minicab drivers received a text message telling them their insurance had been cancelled.